lkaliba/Data_Analysis_Portfolio/README.md

 Welcome to my data analysis portfolio!
 Each project below demonstrates my experience across different tools, languages, and workflows used to clean, analyze, visualize, and derive insights from data.

+## About Me

+Hi!
+I'm Logan Kaliba — a graduate student with a background in psychology and sociology, now pivoting into the world of data analytics.
+My journey began with a deep curiosity about how people think and how systems affect them.
+That eventually led me to data: a powerful way to understand patterns, uncover problems, and tell stories that matter.
+I’ve developed hands-on experience in Python, SQL, Tableau, and Excel through coursework, projects, and self-study.
+My focus is on **storytelling through data**, with an interest in projects that promote equity, access, and informed decision-making.
+I enjoy working on projects that simulate real-world problems and building dashboards and presentations that make insights easy to understand.

+I’m currently looking for work opportunities where I can grow my skills, collaborate with a thoughtful team, and contribute to meaningful work.
+Here is a link to my [CV](https://raw.githubusercontent.com/lkaliba/Data_Analysis_Portfolio/main/Kaliba_Resume.pdf).

+Thanks for stopping by!

 ## Projects

 ### 1. Investigating Mortgage Loan Bias